rajaukeshvar/ipl2026-bowling-analytics/README.md

   at the death — a spinner who's most dangerous in overs he's rarely used in.

 ## Tools
-Python (pandas, matplotlib) · MySQL · Power BI · DAX
+Python (pandas) · MySQL · Power BI · DAX

 ## How to extend this
 1. Scale Layer 2 by tagging more matches the same way (methodology is fully